For More Information Contact:

 (845) 486-3860

-The Dutchess County Sheriff’s Office would like to warn the residents of Dutchess County and surrounding areas about recent phone scams in the area.
-During the daytime shift on 10/19/14, the Sheriff’s Office alone received four (4) complaints from people who had been contacted under false pretenses.
+The Dutchess County Sheriff’s Office is warning residents of Dutchess County and surrounding areas about recent phone scams.
+During the daytime shift on October 19, 2014, the Sheriff’s Office alone received four complaints from people who had been contacted under false pretenses.

-The Sheriff’s Office would like to offer the following tips for people to avoid these types of scams:
+The Sheriff’s Office offers the following tips to help people avoid these types of scams:

-It is very important to not send any money to anyone that you don’t know until you’ve confirmed the situation through an independent source and feel comfortable with it.
-If it’s a scam, once the money is sent it’s very difficult, and most times impossible, to get it back.
+Do not send money to anyone you do not know until you have confirmed the situation through an independent source and are confident the request is legitimate.
+If it is a scam, once the money is sent, it is very difficult, and often impossible, to recover.

-If anyone thinks they may have been a victim of this type of scam in the past, or if they receive these types of calls in the future, they are encouraged to contact the Sheriff’s Office at (845) 486-3800 or via the tipline at (845) 605-CLUE or dcsotips@gmail.com.
+If you believe you may have been a victim of this type of scam in the past, or if you receive similar calls in the future, contact the Sheriff’s Office at (845) 486-3800, the tipline at (845) 605-CLUE, or dcsotips@gmail.com.